Eziliram/data_set_presentation_app/REPORT.md

 - added an additional component to view the details of the Attributes, e.g. IDs and URLs
 - implemented a feature to hide/show the Collections Manager to allow for more space on the dashboard to view the records
 - persisted the state (if the page is refreshed, all data will be reset back to their defaults)
+- moved sections out to their own components

 ## References